Normas para publicación

 The omission of authors from the metadata or the subsequent request to add new authors constitutes a serious ethical violation, contrary to good editorial practices.
 In these cases, the journal may reject the manuscript, even if the evaluation process is underway or has concluded.

-The journal is not responsible for errors, omissions, or inconsistencies made by the corresponding author when registering metadata.
+The journal is not responsible for errors, omissions, or inconsistencies made by the corresponding author when registering the metadata.

-Mandatory Information on the Platform
+Required Information on the Platform

-ORCID ID of each author (enabled for public viewing).
+-ORCID identifier of each author (enabled for public viewing).

-Contact email address for all authors
+-Contact email address for all authors.

 Up to four authors are allowed.